John-Barnes/RepData_PeerAssessment1/PA1_template.md

 MeanTotalDailySteps<-NaRmMean(TotalStepsByDate$steps)
 MedianTotalDailySteps<-NaRmMedian(TotalStepsByDate$steps)
 ```

+**Mean total daily steps, ignoring NAs:** `rformatC(MeanTotalDailySteps,digits=0,format="f")`
-The mean total daily steps, ignoring NAs, was found to
+**Median total daily steps, ignoring NAs:** `rformatC(MedianTotalDailySteps,digits=0,format="f")`
-be 10766, quite close to the median total daily
-steps of 10765.
-Closeness of mean and median
-suggests a normal or binomial distribution.

 ### histogram of daily total steps

+Binwidth was chosen for 20 bins by successive experiments; 20 produced a
+pleasing balance between showing detail and leaving a clear overall impression.
+20 bins also corresponded to a fairly intuitive allocation of values: 8 adjacent bins=10,000,
+2 adjacent bins= 2500.
+If distribution were uniform, this would have resulted in
+about 3 cases per bin, a low ragged line across the diagram.

+In fact, though, there was a very clear central peak.
+That, plus the closeness
+of mean and median found above suggests a normal or binomial
+distribution, so I added an estimated density curve (red curve) and a vertical
+dark green line to mark the mean/median (on the scale of this drawing,
+they are closer together than a thin linewidth).
+The resemblance and fit to a Gaussian curve is quite striking.

+If I were investigating further I would definitely try to fit
+this to a normal or binomial distribution.

 ```r